 The folks at CyanogenMod never seem to sleep.
 After adding no less than thirteen devices this month, they threw two more official builds into the nightly updates this weekend, both for Samsung hardware.
 The international LTE version of the Galaxy S4 Mini and Verizon's localized version of the Galaxy Note 10.1 both have shiny new pages on Get.CM.

 The Galaxy S4 Mini is on CyanogenMod 10.1 (Android 4.2), with two nightly builds available at the time of writing.
+This is the unlocked LTE version (GT-I9195) of the smallest member of the S4 family, not to be confused with the 3G (GT-I9190) or dual-SIM model (GT-I9192).
 Read More